 Recurring "status" meetings.
 Daily standups in a remote team almost always devolve into status reports.
 Replace with async written updates.

 "Quick syncs" that aren't quick.
-A 30-minute meeting to discuss something that could have been a 2-minute Slack message.
+A 30-minute meeting for a 2-minute Slack message.
 The meeting is calendared because it feels safer than asking the question in writing.
 Train the team to write the question first.

 The "we should hop on a call" reflex.
-When someone asks a question in writing and someone else's first instinct is to say "let's hop on a call," push back.
-Ask whether the question genuinely needs voice, or whether the person is just uncomfortable typing the answer.
-Usually, the answer typed in five minutes is fine.
+When someone asks a question in writing and another's first instinct is "let's hop on a call," push back.
+Ask if the question genuinely needs voice or if typing the answer is uncomfortable.
+Usually, the typed answer in five minutes is fine.

 Skip-levels that become surveillance.
 A skip-level with a clear purpose (career development, signal from the ground) is valuable.
-A skip-level whose subtext is "I'm checking up on your manager" is corrosive.
+A skip-level with subtext "I'm checking up on your manager" is corrosive.
 The team will sense the difference within a quarter.

 Camera-on culture as a proxy for engagement.
-Cameras on every meeting is exhausting and not actually a signal of engagement.
+Cameras on every meeting is exhausting and not a true signal of engagement.
 Let people choose.
 Audio-on is enough most of the time.

 Communication and time zones.

-If your team spans more than six hours of time zones, asynchronous becomes mandatory, not optional.
-Synchronous meetings will catch one or two time zones and exclude the rest.
-The team has to learn to operate where the expected response time is hours, not minutes, and most conversations resolve over a 24-hour cycle.
+If your team spans more than six hours of time zones, asynchronous is mandatory.
+Synchronous meetings catch one or two time zones and exclude the rest.
+The team must operate with expected response time in hours, not minutes, resolving most conversations over a 24-hour cycle.

-The benefit is profound: a question asked at end-of-day in San Francisco is answered overnight by the team in Eastern Europe, and the asker wakes up with the answer ready.
-The team is literally producing 24 hours per day, with overlap times used for the genuinely real-time things.
+The benefit: a question asked at end-of-day in San Francisco is answered overnight by the team in Eastern Europe, and the asker wakes up with the answer ready.
+The team is literally producing 24 hours per day, with overlap times for genuinely real-time things.

 This requires discipline about not expecting fast responses.
-If managers ping engineers in their off-hours and expect a response, the model breaks down.
-The team starts feeling always-on.
+If managers ping engineers off-hours expecting a response, the model breaks down.
+The team feels always-on.
 Good remote leaders are religious about respecting offline time.

 The cultural piece.